Saxophone mouthpieces by Syos

 Syos designs premium 3D printed saxophone mouthpieces made to match the sound and style of each musician.

-With the help of our experts, create a unique mouthpiece design that perfectly fits your sound and playing technique.
+With the help of our experts, create a unique saxophone mouthpiece in line with your sound and playing technique.

 The saxophone mouthpiece and its tone characteristics

 The sound is created inside the saxophone mouthpiece.
 Mouthpieces lengths are vary for each type of saxophone (alto, baritone, soprano, tenor).
 For a given type of mouthpiece, the shape of the cavity inside determines its acoustic properties.
 The mouthpiece tip opening (the distance between the reed and the mouthpiece tip) has a different range of variation depending on the saxophone: for the soprano saxophone mouthpiece, the variation range is 0.90 to 2.50 mm ; for the alto saxophone mouthpiece, it is 1.40 to 2.80 mm ; for the tenor saxophone mouthpiece, it is 1.60 to 3.80 mm and for the baritone saxophone mouthpiece, the range is 1.80 to 3.90 mm.
 The unit of measurement most used is the thousandth of an inch, but some mouthpiece makers use their own scale (6, 6*, 7…).